 My Mother travelled on this line every summer throughout her childhood.
 She left London on the Great Western Railway, with her Mother and brothers and sister, to travel to Newbury, where she changed for the Lambourn Valley Branch Line.
 She travelled on this line through East Garston, to stay with her Grandmother in her cottage called, St. Michaels, in Newbury Street, Lambourn.
 She spent many happy times in and around East Garston, either walking or travelling by pony and trap.

-When Doctor Beeching closed the line, coal was no longer transported on the railway.
+When the line was closed, coal was no longer transported on the railway.
 The coal merchant, who was situated next to Lambourn Railway Station, needed to expand his yard and my Great Grandmother's cottage was demolished.
 My Mother was very upset when she discovered this on a visit to Lambourn many years later.